The Spirit of Wisdom and understanding focused bible passages: Deut.34:9 & Prov.4:7-8

 Final Thoughts on The Spirit of Wisdom Sermon

 The Spirit of Wisdom is more than just an attribute; it is a divine empowerment from the Holy Spirit.
 It enables us to make choices that align with God’s purpose and lead us to success that endures.
-Whether you are a leader like Joshua or a builder of dreams, the wisdom from above will guide, strengthen, and elevate you.
+Whether you are a leader like Joshua, the wisdom from above will always guide, strengthen, and elevate you.

 The Spirit of Wisdom Quiz